josephpal/vuejs-graphview-esp32/README.md

 # GraphView

-GraphView is a simple example to plot and receive data via a websocket connection with a ESP32 microcontroller.
+GraphView is a simple example to plot and receive data via a websocket connection from a ESP32 microcontroller running a c++ backend.

 ## Demo